microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/ConversationalDataFormat.md

 We have seen successful transcription of files up to 15MB in size but some very large files may experience processing challenges.

-Contact center conversations may be uploaded directly as audio to the `audio_input` folder in the Fabric lakehouse along with an associated metadata file.
+Contact center conversations may be uploaded directly as audio to the `audio_input` folder in the Fabric lakehouse along with an associated conversation audio metadata file.
 Below is a sample structure of a conversation audio metadata file:
 ```csv
 ConversationId,StartTime,EndTime,CallerId,CallReason,ResolutionStatus,AgentId,AgentName,Team,FileName
 19d35564-fbc7-4491-8c77-57ec63c5be75,4/7/2024 14:28, 4/7/2024 2:30:36 PM,999-304-5535,Tech Support,Unresolved,Q8BBAU,Amelia Hernandez,West, Travel_20240407142802.wav